 One of the few LEED Certified museums, NCM uses nature to maximize efficiency.
 Take another peek at that photo to your right.

 Do you see any artificial light?
 Air conditioning vents?

 Although the building is beautiful, and memorable; the cleaning of that glass is one thing nature hasn’t been able to handle.
 Yes, the windows still need to be cleaned.

 NCM certainly has its share of presenting seemingly insurmountable deadlines.
 What you are looking at, isn’t even close to half of the glass that needs to be clean.

 - High Pedestrian Foot Traffic.

-- No access on 2 of the “Saw tooth” roof areas
+- No roof access on 2 of the “Saw tooth” roof areas

-My company, Elite Window Washing, has cleaned the windows at NCM for the last 4 years now.
-Each and every year it has been a challenge because of the different art pieces since we must clean around them, and find ways to do so without damaging the art.
+My company, Elite Window Washing, has cleaned the windows at NCM for the last 5 years now.
+Each and every year it has been a challenge because of the different art pieces because we have to work around them, and find ways to do so without damaging the art.

 The unique architecture (by renowned architect Mr. Robert Quigley), brings about yet MORE challenges.
 The windows on the east side of the building are all slanted at an angle, which means that each panel can only be cleaned one way: in sections.
 Windows up high can normally be cleaned using a variety of different methods depending on the glass, obstructions etc…